Students protest against Facebook caricatures competition

 Islamabad: Demonstrations were held across the country on Wednesday in protest against the social networking website, Facebook.

-the government to raise the issue at the international level.
+At a demonstration outside the Parliament House, protesters urged the government to raise the issue at the international level.
 They criticised the West for carrying out and encouraging blasphemous acts.

 The senator also condemned a decision of the French parliament to impose restrictions on wearing veil.
 Dawn

 Karachi: The Pakistan Telecommunication Authority (PTA) has made life easier for those who were planning to bid farewell to their Facebook accounts to protest the 'Everybody draw Muhammad Day' event, by issuing a blanket ban of the entire website.

 In a statement issued on Wednesday, the PTA public relations director said that the social networking site has been banned all over Pakistan till further notice, and all operators concerned have been directed to comply with the directions issued by Ministry of IT & Telecom (MoIT) in view of the decision of the Lahore High Court (LHC).

 The controversy, which began with a popular animated TV series, South Park, eventually overflowed on to Facebook, where a group of artists got together and decided to invite other artists to sketch caricatures Prophet Muhammad (Pbuh) on May 20, or what they referred to as 'Draw a Muhammad Day'.

 A majority of the Facebook using community in Pakistan comprises students and youngsters.
 Incensed by the May 20 event, they said that concrete steps should be taken to prevent of such "untoward incidents" in the future.
 "I am happy that the website has been banned in the country because the Facebook administration had not taken any stance against the derogatory event," said Muhammad Farooq, a student of Iqra University.
 "Popular websites such as Facebook should implement policies which do not attack religions and faiths."